Data reveals lack of minority investors in Maryland cannabis industry

 Applicants allege score manipulation

-Vicky Orem, an orphans’ court judge in Prince George’s County and founder of cannabis company A Healing Leaf, said she applied for a license to grow and process cannabis, and has since filed a lawsuit against the MMCC.
+Vicky Orem, an orphans court judge in Prince George’s County and founder of cannabis company A Healing Leaf, said she applied for a license to grow and process cannabis in Maryland, and has since filed a lawsuit against the MMCC.

 “Upon information and belief, we believe what the white male companies have done is possibly put an African American out front,” Orem said, alleging top-ranking companies gave temporary ownership share to minority investors with limited company involvement in an effort to increase their applications’ diversity score.